Do you have a favourite cd? Write a story incorporating as many song titles in the cd as you can.

 "Just like when the guys built the dam at Otter Creek

-and all the
+and all the water backed up

 Deep enough to dive